simonmichael/hledger/doc/manual.md

       assets:cash
     ```

+3. Or let hledger infer the price so as to balance the transaction.
-3. Or fully specify all posting amounts using exactly two commodities:
+   To permit this, you must fully specify all posting amounts, and
+   their sum must have a non-zero amount in exactly two commodities:

     ```journal
     2009/1/1